 - a.
 One paid personal leave day will be earned in the officer's first calendar year of employment provided the officer has 150 hours (37.5 hour workweek) or 160 hours (40 hour workweek) in an active pay status in the calendar year. - b.
-One paid personal leave day per calendar quarter will be earned during the first, second and fourth calendar quarters of the officer's second calendar year of employment provided the officer has 150 hours (37.5 hour workweek) or 160 hours (40 Hour workweek) in an active pay status in each of the first, second and fourth calendar quarters. - c.
+One paid personal leave day per calendar quarter will be earned during the first, second and fourth calendar quarters of the officer's second calendar year of employment provided the officer has 150 hours (37.5 hour workweek) or 160 hours (40 hour workweek) in an active pay status in each of the first, second and fourth calendar quarters. - c.
 In the officer's third and subsequent calendar years of employment, one paid personal leave day per calendar quarter will be earned during the first, second and fourth quarters, provided the officer has 150 hours (37.5 hour workweek) or 160 hours (40 hour workweek) in an active pay status in each first, second and fourth one-quarter calendar year.
 Two paid personal leave days shall be earned during the third quarter of each calendar year, provided the officer has 150 hours (37.5 hour workweek) or 160 hours (40 hour workweek) in an active pay status in the third one-quarter calendar year. - d.
+An officer may be eligible for one additional personal leave day to be earned in the first calendar quarter provided the requirements of Article 11, Section 11 are met. - e.
 Leave service credit earned during all periods of Commonwealth employment will be used to determine whether an officer is in the first calendar year of employment, the second calendar year of employment or the third and subsequent years of employment.